PCB-RandNet: Rethinking Random Sampling for LIDAR Semantic Segmentation in Autonomous Driving Scene: Methodology

-However, such a loss formula leads to a more tedious optimal weighted hyperparameter search process.
+In addition, inspired by studies~\cite{wu2021r, li2022cpgnet}, we design a simple \textbf{Sampling Consistency Loss} to guide the model to learn the variability of different sampling methods, and enhance the model's representation power by learning more diverse feature representations.
+Meanwhile it constrains the model to output a probability distribution as consistent as possible under different sampling methods.
+The formula for sampling consistency loss is defined as, where $\hat{y}_c^{PCB\text{-}RS}$ and $\hat{y}_c^{RS}$ are the predicted probabilities obtained by using PCB-RS and RS, respectively.
+The total loss $\mathcal{L}_{total}$ is the weighed sum of these two loss functions, formulated as, However, such a loss formula leads to a more tedious optimal weighted hyperparameter search process.
 In order to solve this problem, we introduce the uncertainty weighting method proposed by~\cite{kendall2018multi}, which automatically adjusts the optimal ratio between different loss terms by introducing two learnable parameters $\sigma_1$ and $\sigma_2$.
 And we also add two additional logarithmic regular terms to maintain stability.
 The total loss can be written as follows,